The confusion of WordPress.com vs WordPress.org is always there.

 - You need to pay for it.
-Typically a WordPress hosting that ranges from $5-$10/mo that would cater for your initial usage and scale as your websites attract more and more visitors.
+Typically a WordPress hosting that ranges from $5-$10/mo that would cater to your initial usage and scale as your websites attract more and more visitors.
 Aside from that, you also need a domain name such as matt.blog, mytravel.blog domain.
-WPWebHost offers the lifetime domains FREE for you when you sign up and renew the hosting annually (minimum).
+WPWebHost offers the lifetime domains FREE for you when you sign up and renew the hosting annually.

 - You are responsible for the maintenance of your websites.
-Some of the Managed WordPress Hosting providers will have the tools that allow you to configure the auto updates or a one-click button that simplify the task for you.
+Nevertheless, the majority of any Managed WordPress Hosting providers will have the tools that allow you to configure the auto updates or a one-click button that simplify the task for you.

 - Because WordPress.org installation is Free, the codes are open source and their flaws in the code which needs to be patch when major bugs are found.
 To protect your WordPress website, you need to manage the Security and Backup of your WordPress websites.
-Look for a WordPress hosting provider that gives you fully managed solution as they will take care this 2 for you.
-Otherwise, you will need to get some 3rd plugin or subscribe 3rd party solution to backup and protect your WordPress (that involve additional cost).
+Look for a WordPress hosting provider that gives you fully managed solution as they will take care this 2 important task for you.
+Otherwise, you will need to get some 3rd plugin or subscribe 3rd party solution to backup and protect your WordPress (that involve additional cost) which becomes very infeasible.

 If you’re not interested in paying for your own hosting, managing your own web server or paying someone else to handle that for you, you’ll probably want to use WordPress.com.
 It’s free and easy to set up and you have lots of options for customizing your site.

 WordPress.com runs the full WordPress installation files as we get it from WordPress.org.